microsoft/Windows-IoT-Samples/Potentiometer/CS/README.md

 * We start by specifying some configuration settings for our SPI bus:
 1. We specify which chip select line we want to use.
 We wired the ADC into chip select line 0, so that's what we use here.
-2. The clock frequency is conservatively set to 0.5MHz, which is well within the ADC capabilities.
+2. The clock frequency is conservatively set to 1MHz, which is well within the ADC capabilities.
-3. **settings.Mode** is set to **SpiMode.Mode0**.
+3. **settings.Mode** is set to **SpiMode.Mode**.
 This configures clock polarity and phase for the bus.

 * Next, we get the class selection string for our SPI controller.
 This controller controls the SPI lines on the exposed pin header.
 We then use the selection string to get the SPI bus controller matching our string name.